Innovation in life insurance: 5 technologies to watch

 After years of investment and hype, automated underwriting for life insurance is now a vital foundational capability.

-When paired with automated underwriting platforms like Bestow’s underwriting tools, carriers are issuing policies faster and more cost effectively, while crucially maintaining full regulatory compliance.
-Decisions are no longer slowed by stacks of paperwork and legacy workflows, with underwriters better armed with relevant information or even freed up to spend more time on nuanced decisions that require expert judgment.
+When paired with automated underwriting platforms like Bestow's underwriting tools, carriers are issuing policies faster and more cost-effectively, while crucially maintaining full regulatory compliance.
+Decisions are no longer slowed by stacks of paperwork and legacy workflows, with underwriters better armed with relevant information, and more freed up to spend more time on nuanced decisions that require expert judgment.

 The benefits also extend past internal efficiency.
-Faster and more accurate underwriting builds trust, and enables carriers to deliver competitive products with shorter time-to-issue windows, providing a better customer experience.
-As underwriting continues to modernize, insurers are gaining increased accuracy and improved transparency, a core aspect for building stronger relationships with applicants.
+Faster and more accurate underwriting builds trust and enables carriers to deliver competitive products with shorter time-to-issue windows.
+The market reflects this: LIMRA reported that U.S. individual life insurance new premium hit a record $17.5 billion in 2025, up 10% year-over-year, with policy count up 7%.
+LIMRA's leadership specifically credited advances in underwriting automation, digital applications, and lead generation for "reducing friction and expanding distribution reach."
+As underwriting continues to modernize, insurers are achieving greater accuracy and transparency, a core aspect of building stronger relationships with applicants.

 The speed and efficiency at which insurance products can be made available has been crucial for some time.
 However, life insurance technology adoption across the industry means product cycles are now measured in months rather than years.
 As consumer preferences and regulatory requirements evolve quickly, cloud-based technology is allowing insurers to get new products to market fast, and to make product changes even faster.

+The shift is well underway.
+Datos Insights research shows that 35% of life insurers have already deployed out-of-the-box LLMs, while 41% have current or planned pilots.
+That’s a level of adoption that requires modern, cloud-native infrastructure to support.
 Insurers are turning to life insurance software platforms to accelerate product development and testing.
-These cloud-native systems can offer speed, configurability, and sometimes built-in compliance that reduce launch timelines significantly.
+These cloud-native systems can offer speed, configurability, and built-in compliance that reduce launch timelines significantly.

 Bestow's Application Suite supports end-to-end digital and hybrid life insurance experiences.
 It empowers carriers to deploy modern, user-friendly solutions that fit neatly within their brand ecosystem, all with reduced development effort and greater strategic flexibility.